Intersex UK: Mission

 Intersex UK's mission is to end unnecessary surgeries and normalizing hormonal regimens on intersex infants and adolescents, promote bodily autonomy, and lobby for increased public education and access to identification documents with preferred gender markers.

+The organisation has also published a list of UK specific legislative demands, including calling for the Equality Act 2010 to extend protection to people who do not identify as male or female, calling for the abolishment of the Gender Recognition Panel, and moving to a model of gender self-determination.

 Advocacy

 Physical integrity and bodily autonomy

-Co-founder Holly Greenberry spoke at the "first United Nations Human Rights Council side event on intersex issues" in March 2014, alongside Mauro Cabral and representatives of Organisation Intersex International Australia and Zwischengeschlecht.
+Co-founder Holly Greenberry-Pullen spoke at the "first United Nations Human Rights Council side event on intersex issues" in March 2014, alongside Mauro Cabral and representatives of Organisation Intersex International Australia and Zwischengeschlecht.

-Greenberry was quoted in a feature in The Independent stating: “We are at a tipping point ...
+Greenberry-Pullen was quoted in a feature in The Independent stating: “We are at a tipping point ...
 Most intelligent human beings would be completely surprised and utterly dismayed at the civil inequality and human rights abuses that healthy intersex children and young adults are facing.”
-Greenberry also appeared with Abigail Tarttelin on BBC Radio 4 discussing challenges facing the intersex community as well as Tarttelin's novel, Golden Boy.
+Greenberry-Pullen also appeared with Abigail Tarttelin on BBC Radio 4 discussing challenges facing the intersex community as well as Tarttelin's novel, Golden Boy.

+In 2025 Greenberry-Pullen spoke to The Guardian about her experience undergoing various surgeries as an intersex teenager, and called for a ban on unnecessary surgeries on intersex people in the UK.
+She also criticised the For Women Scotland Ltd v The Scottish Ministers Supreme Court ruling, calling it flawed, due to the court only using binary sex when considering their decision.

 Identification documents

-Greenberry notes that intersex people in the United Kingdom are not able to change gender shown on identification documents and thus do not have the right to marriage or civil partnerships, however this does not affect all intersex people.
+Greenberry-Pullen notes that intersex people in the United Kingdom are not able to change the gender shown on identification documents and thus do not have the right to marriage or civil partnerships, however this does not affect all intersex people.
+She has pushed for the government to make correcting birth certificates easier, and suggested that the Gender Recognition Act should be renamed to the “Gender and Intersex Recognition Act”.